personalrobotics/prpy/README.md

 ### Common Planning Methods

-There is no formal list of `@PlanningMethod`s or their arguments.
+There is no formal list of `@*PlanningMethod`s or their arguments.
 However, we have found these methods to be useful:

 - `PlanToConfiguration(robot, goal_config)`: plan the robot's active DOFs from